puru-samal/IDL-HW4/README.md

 This can be achieved by:

 1. Physically moving the notebook into the handout directory.
-2. Changing the notebook’s current working directory to the handout directory using the os.chdir() function.
+2. Changing the notebook's current working directory to the handout directory using the os.chdir() function.

 #### Step 5: Open the notebook and select the newly created environment from the kernel selector.